 Whey protein powder comes from cow’s milk which consists of two proteins: whey and casein.
 It also contains water, milk fat, and lactose.
 The whey is filtered out during the cheese-making process as it’s not needed

 Just like hemp protein, whey helps to repair muscle tissue, provide energy, and aids in hormone regulation.
 Nutrition-wise, whey is very similar to hemp.
 It’s a complete food with protein, carbs, and fat and in a 2 tablespoon serving, whey offers a hefty 120 calories; 20g protein; 1g fat, and 4g carbohydrates.
 This powder also provides calcium and iron and the protein in whey is a mixture of non-essential and essential amino acids.

 Unlike hemp, the small amount of fat in whey protein comes from an animal source and the carbohydrates are mostly lactose.

-When deciding which protein powder to take, there are a few differences to consider.
+When deciding between hemp protein vs whey powder to take, there are a few differences to consider.
 Whey protein contains lactose, so if you are lactose intolerant, your body won’t be able to tolerate this protein.
 If this is the case, consider either whey protein isolate – it contains minimal amounts of lactose and is more concentrated – or hemp protein.